dockstore/dockstore/_docs/sharing-workflows.md

 registered with FireCloud.
 * The sharing feature is only enabled for Dockstore-hosted workflows.
-It is not enabled for tools, nor is it enabled for workflows whose source code lives on external version control system such as GitHub, BitBucket, etc.
+It is not enabled for tools, nor is it enabled for workflows whose source code lives on external version control system such as GitHub, Bitbucket, etc.

 The account/email you are sharing with does not have to correspond to a single user.
 It can also correspond to a user group.